Speedy Pit Stop - Automotive Diagnostics

 to Mechatronics.
 How Did I Get Here

 My first car had 300,000 miles when I bought it.
-Needless to say, it needed work, but I fixed it up and it was back on the road in no time.
+Needless to say, it needed work, but I fixed it up and it was back on the road in no time. (not actual engine but similar)

 Growing up, we always had a shed or some kind of workshop where I could tinker and get familiar with tools.
-I'd fix bicycles, repair wooden carts, etc., and later I built a small carriage and a sleigh for my ponies, complete with lights and an actual car radio.
-With a small group of resourceful friends, I also built a wooden go kart powered by a chainsaw motor, and a year later, I began maintaining and repairing my own snowmobile (and sometimes my neighbors') and motorcycles.
+I'd fix bicycles, repair wooden carts, etc., and later I built a small carriage and a sleigh for ponies, complete with lights and an actual car radio.
+With a small group of resourceful friends, I also built a go kart powered by a chainsaw motor, and a year later, I began maintaining and repairing my own snowmobile (and sometimes my neighbors') and motorcycles.

 By 16, I had my driver's license, my first car to work on, and a part-time job at a local motorcycle and snowmobile repair shop.